 The developers of the CLASS also looked at gender differences [30].
 Their instrument has 42 statements that students can agree or disagree with, and the responses of men and women differ significantly for more than half of the statements.
-In addition, women students' responses are less expert-like than those of men for several categories of statements.
-Women students at all levels are less expert-like in their views about real-world connections to science and their personal interest in physics [30].
-The developers of the CLASS define "expert"-like views as views consistent with those of physics faculty; given the gender makeup of the faculty in our field, we wonder if expert views would naturally be more masculine views.
+In addition, women students' responses are less expertlike than those of men for several categories of statements.
+Women students at all levels are less expertlike in their views about real-world connections to science and their personal interest in physics [30].
+The developers of the CLASS define "expertlike" views as views consistent with those of physics faculty; given the gender makeup of the faculty in our field, we wonder if expert views would naturally be more masculine views.

-B. Interest, Preparation, and Retention
+B. Interest, preparation, and retention

-Diekman and her group have found strong ties between women's interests and goals in pursuit of careers in science, technology, engineering and mathematics (STEM).
+Diekman and her group found strong ties between women's interests and goals in pursuit of careers in science, technology, engineering, and mathematics (STEM).
 They found that women have more communal goals than men; their focus is more on helping others than on helping themselves [31].
 STEM careers, however, were not viewed as careers in which people help others.
-When students were given examples of STEM careers in which people do help others, their opinions could change (pages 910-911).
+When students were given examples of STEM careers in which people do help others, their opinions could change (pp. 910-911).

 Hazari and colleagues noted that women students entered the university with higher grades than men, but received the same grades in their introductory physics classes as men; that is, they were underperforming [32].
-Looking at dozens of variables relating to pre-college experiences, they found several things that helped both men and women.
+Looking at dozens of variables relating to precollege experiences, they found several things that helped both men and women.
 The first was strong academic backgrounds, measured by math SAT scores, high school calculus enrollment, and good grades in high school English, math, and science.
 There were also aspects of a high school physics class that helped both men and women: covering topics for longer periods of time, discussing the history of physics, incorporating videos into the classroom, and including test questions that involved calculations.
 Other things that helped women (more than men) were having a high school physics course that emphasized understanding over memorization and having a father who encouraged them to take science classes.

-Further work by the same group [33] surveyed only high-school girls.
-They tested five hypotheses about what might affect girls' interest in a physical science career: single-gender physics classes, women scientists during class, and discussing the underrepresentation of women in physics.
+Further work by the same group [33] surveyed only highschool girls.
+They tested five hypotheses about what might affect girls' interest in a physical science career: singlegender physics classes, women scientists as guest speakers, women physics teachers, discussing the work of women scientists during class, and discussing the underrepresentation of women in physics.
 Of these variables, only the discussion of the underrepresentation of women positively correlated with an increase in girls' interest in a career in the physical sciences [33].